onfido/onfido-android-sdk/README.md

 ### Sample App

 We have included sample app to show how to integrate the Onfido SDK.
-Please checkout [our sample app](sample-app)
+Please check out [our sample app](sample-app)

 ### API Documentation
 Further information about the underlying Onfido API is available in our documentation [here](https://onfido.com/documentation).